apache/pulsar/site2/docs/security-token-admin.md

 eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJKb2UifQ.ipevRNuRP6HflG8cFKnmUPtypruRC4fb1DWtoLL62SY
 ```

-Application does the token specification when you create the client instance.
+The token is specified by application when you create a client instance.
 An alternative is to pass a "token supplier" (a function that returns the token when the client library needs one).

 > #### Always use TLS transport encryption